 My 7-year-old dog was housetrained, but we recently moved into a new house across town, and now she urinates inside the house almost every single day.
 What do we need to do to get her housetrained again?

 Step one – Know that you are not alone.
 I receive several calls per week from people that are concerned about how their dog is behaving towards them, other people, other dogs, other animals, or maybe some combination of things.
 Aggression, reactivity, fear, and anxiety are all on a continuum of behaviors and the primary reason I see dogs for behavior consultations.
 Fear is almost always a direct cause or a major factor in aggression and reactivity.
 Previously in this column, I have discussed the 2015 American Animal Hospital Association (AAHA) Canine and Feline Behavior Management Guidelines which reported that “Behavioral problems affect more dogs and cats than any other medical condition and are one of the most common causes of euthanasia, relinquishment, or abandonment of pets.”
 You are not alone.

-Step two– Act Now!!
+Step three– Act Now!!
 Accept that behavioral issues will not go away on their own nor will your dog outgrow them.
 Commit to act NOW!
 Understand that these matters are every bit as traumatic to your dog as they are to you.
 You are both suffering.
 Delaying action is only likely to make the resolution of these issues harder and in all probability take longer.